US 1A

 US 1 used to follow Old Boston Post Road into Old Saybrook.
 In the 1930s, a new diagonal "cutoff" road opened, which is today's Boston Post Road between Old Boston Post Road and Main Street.
 This was originally designated US 1A, but in 1940, they were swapped, so that US 1A followed 1.43 miles of old US 1.

-In 1963, the state turned Old Post Road (US 1A) over to the town, while officials complained that the road (along with Route 154A and Route 166 were in bad condition.
+In 1963, the state turned Old Post Road (US 1A) over to the town, while officials complained that the road (along with Route 154A and Route 166 was in bad condition.
 The state agreed to repave the road and fix drainage issues before turning it over.

 East Lyme, Waterford and New London (1943 to 1976)